 24. The crown of wise men is their wealth; the folly of fools crowns them with folly.

 25. A true witness delivers souls, but a deceitful man breathes out lies.

 Lord is strong confidence, for He is a shelter for His children.

 Lord is a fountain of life, turning away from the snares of death.

-28. A multitude of people is the glory of a king, and the lack of people is the ruin of a ruler.
+28. The glory of a king is a multitude of people, and the lack of people is the ruin of a ruler.

 29. One who is slow to anger has great understanding, but a hasty spirit exalts foolishness.

 30. A healthy mind is life to the body, but envy is rottenness to the bones.